 At this point, when the whole election ran on ending wars, the way he negotiated ending the Afghanistan war, and the way he uses "peace" in his own country, we should all know better than to leave him in a room to negotiate peace.
 He bows to shallow compliments and says and does things to pump up his own ego (a red carpet and bomber flyover to show Putin how classy he is) and logic plays no part in the art of his deal.

-The timing here is really surreal - Republican-led agencies are demanding Obama be jailed for treason with literally zero evidence.
+Meanwhile Republican-led agencies are demanding Obama be jailed with literally zero evidence against him.
 Gabbard and others are throwing around words like “treason” and “coup” without presenting a single document, recording, or witness testimony.
 Their entire case amounts to: Obama’s administration monitored contacts between Trump’s team and Russian officials - you know, literally the job of counterintelligence when foreign adversaries are attempting election interference.
 They’re treating standard FISA procedures and intelligence briefings as if they’re crimes, while refusing to explain what law Obama supposedly broke or what he should have done differently when presented with evidence of Russian interference.
+And the Supreme Court’s immunity ruling means Obama couldn’t be prosecuted for presidential actions anyway, making this entire exercise performative rage costing taxpayers for sham investigations.

 Compare that evidence-free theater to Trump’s actual documented behavior with Putin.
 After Helsinki 2018, when Trump sided with Putin over the consensus of our own country that Russia interfered in our 2016 election, saying “I don’t see why he would have done it” in front of Putin, even Trump’s own party couldn’t stomach it.
 John McCain called it “one of the most disgraceful performances by an American president in memory.”
 Lindsey Graham - who normally defends Trump reflexively - said it was a “missed opportunity” and that the president’s weakness was “doing a lot of damage.”
 Paul Ryan insisted there was “no question” Russia interfered and Trump needed to acknowledge it.
 Even Newt Gingrich said Trump needed to clarify whether he actually intended to prefer Putin’s word over our country.
 These were Trump’s own party leaders watching their president side with Putin over American intelligence agencies on live television.
 And then Trump sheepishly “corrected” with something like: “Oopsie I meant to say “wouldn’t” not “would” - I meant to call Putin out for just one sentence but I used the wrong word and therefore everything I said was in Putin’s favor, my bad.”
 Totally absurd and proves that Trump prefers Russia to America.
 We were totally justified in investigating this strange relationship Trump has with Russia.